 We look forward to welcoming you at the practice over the coming weeks and will communicate further information if there are any changes.

 In line with new guidelines, for treatment outstanding since lockdown began and indeed for all routine treatment, we will need to do a remote assessment.
 In most cases this will be over the phone.
 A remote assessment appointment will be booked with your dentist; this will allow them to assess the urgency of your condition and offer you the correct category and duration appointment.
-This is important as, although we are open again, we are quite limited in the number of appointments we can offer and have been advised in the early days to avoid where possible procedures that require using fast handpieces or Ultra sonic scalers used for cleaning your teeth.
-These are known as Aerosol generating procedures (AGPs).
-Whilst hygiene appointments can be done using specially designed hand instruments and some fillings and other treatments can be done without a handpiece, a great many fillings and dental treatments such as crowns do require an AGP.
-We would like to reassure you that in time, all treatments that you require will be possible but during this phase of Covid 19 transmission we need to minimise this.
-We understand that this will be frustrating for you as it is for us and appreciate your forbearance and understanding.
+This is important as, although we are open again, we are quite limited in the number of appointments we can offer in order to allow ongoing compliance with social distancing requirements.
+We would like to reassure you that in time, as the national Covid alert level decreases, we expect our capacity to see patients will increase.
+We understand that until then it is frustrating for you as it is for us and appreciate your forbearance and understanding.

 Before your appointment:

 We want to ensure that your appointment is as efficient as possible and in particular we want to understand your particular requirements.
 We would like to remind you that completing the online portal for covid screening is extremely valuable in ensuring only patients that are able to attend the practice are doing so.

 Our receptionists are wearing PPE at the desk and there is a designated line to stand behind when checking in or booking your next appointment.
 We are also providing hand sanitiser for use as you walk into the practice.
 Although we know it can be difficult, please attend alone if an adult, or with 1 parent/responsible adult if a child.

 On the day of your appointment: